 |William Jewell College||MO||Recommend|

 Surprisingly (and in contrast to how it's been in the past), top schools mostly do not require the SAT essay.
-Currently, no Ivy League School requires students to take the SAT with Essay; the same is true for Caltech, Duke, Georgetown, Johns Hopkins, MIT, Northwestern, NYU, and UChicago.
-Many of these schools no longer even recommend students take the SAT with Essay, which is a huge turnaround from even a couple of years ago.
+Currently, no Ivy League School requires students to take the SAT with Essay; the same is true for Stanford, Caltech, Duke, Georgetown, Johns Hopkins, MIT, Northwestern, NYU, and UChicago.
+Many of these schools no longer even recommend students to take the SAT with Essay, which is a huge turnaround from just a couple of years ago.

 Regardless of the types of schools you're applying to, don't assume that they all ask for the SAT with Essay.
 Check with every school to make sure you understand their testing requirements.